david-matheson/rftk/README.md

 + Customizable pipeline for determining best split
 + Pipeline steps can be run per forest, per tree or per node
 + Different forest building strategies including offline (depth first and breadth first) and online (fixed fringe)
-+ Factories for common forest configurations (Briemen, Shotton, etc)
++ Factories for common forest configurations (Breiman, Shotton, etc)
 + Lazy evaluation of features allow features to be function of an index and the data
 + Generic indexing allows a datapoint to be a row of a matrix or a pixel in an image
 + Support for different buffer precision (ie 32 bit vs 64 bit) and sparse buffers